andrejacobs/100DayChallenges/2021/100DaysOfSTEM/100DaysOfSTEM.md

 # 100 Days Of STEM

+**UPDATE:** 17/09/2021

+I decided to stop this challenge after having done 60 days.
+In short the reason is, I went away on holiday and basically broke my own rules outlined below.

+My priorities have shifted after coming back from holiday and also I think it is much better to focus on a more specific area I want to learn/build-skill in.

+Failure is actually an option!
+Failure is part of the human condition and thus the learning process.
+I am not going to beat myself up over this since I have already completed 2 other 100 Day challenges and already proved to myself what I needed to learn about myself.

+**Original:**
 21 June 2021

 This is my 3rd challenge of doing a "100 Days of X" habbit building.